tomalps/ta_blog/about.markdown

 permalink: /about/
 ---

-I am a data analyst working in the UK water industry.
-This is my personal blog where I’ll be posting about data science topics and projects that interest me.
+I am currently working as a data scientist in the UK water industry (specialising in leak detection).
+This is my personal blog where I, very infrequently, post about data/computer science topics that interest me.

+tom dot alps at yahoo dot com